Flutter

 Documentation for the Volume Callback parameters: Callback

-iOS Banks detection required setup (Your project Info.plist file needs to be updated)
+iOS Banks detection required setup

 To make bank detection work Apple require we add some values in your Info.plist to indicate intent to work with app schemes, we use this to detect which banking apps the end user has installed on their phone so that we can show them only banks they have installed.